Deutsch4534/brightblock-dcms/README.md

-# brightbloc
+# brightblock dcms

-> Rebuild of brightbloc.org using vuejs
+> A decentralised headless content management application built on top of blockstack

 ## Build Setup